bmehta/books-react-next/README.md

 # What is this?
 - A project to manage book suggestions with React, Next, Firebase and Google Books API.
-- Uses Material UI for styles
+- Uses Material UI for styles.
 - Uses Vercel for deployments and environment variables.

 # Demo